narimanmani/nutri-scan/README.md

 ```

 The Netlify bundle is configured to ship the `pg` driver alongside the function code.
 Ensure dependencies are installed before
 deploying so the PostgreSQL client remains available at runtime.
+The deployment also packages transitive utilities such as
+`postgres-interval` and `xtend` so all of the driver's parsing helpers resolve correctly in production.

 ## How It Works